-'End this carnage': Trump, 2020 Dems lead response to El Paso mass shooting
+Trump, 2020 Dems condemn El Paso mass shooting: 'Act of cowardice'

 Similarly, 2020 candidate Pete Buttigieg, mayor of South Bend, Ind., wrote, "My grandmother used to take me to Cielo Vista Mall.
 Now it's one more mass shooting scene.
 How many more must grieve before we act? #ElPaso."

 Democratic candidates including Vice President Joe Biden, Sens.
-Bernie Sanders, I-Vt., Kamla Harris, D-Calif., Cory Booker, D-N.J., Amy Klobuchar, D-MN and former Secretary of Housing & Urban Development, Julian Castro sent messages of support and condolences to the victims of the shooting, many of them demanding politicians act on gun reform.
+Bernie Sanders, I-Vt., Kamla Harris, D-Calif., Cory Booker, D-N.J., Amy Klobuchar, D-Minn., and former Secretary of Housing & Urban Development Julian Castro sent messages of support and condolences to the victims of the shooting, many of them demanding politicians act on gun reform.

 Klobuchar also said in a news conference “The details are still coming out but it looks again to be another assault weapon, looks again to be a crime of hate of some kind and looks again there are multiple people killed."